Abasz/ESPRowingMonitor/docs/custom-ble-services.md

 - `SetSensorSignalSettings` follows bytes 9-10 of Settings Characteristic
 - `SetDragFactorSEttings` follows bytes 11-17 of Settings Characteristic
 - `SetStrokeDetectionSettings` follows the bytes 1-15 of Stroke Detection Settings Characteristic

+**Note:** The "Is Compiled With Double" bit (bit 7) in the Stroke Detection Settings is read-only and will be ignored when sent via the control point.
+Only bits 0-6 of byte 0 are used for `SetStrokeDetectionSettings`.

 ## Over-the-Air updater